 Art on Anthem of the Seas

-Anthem of the Seas isn't a floating museum, but there is a variety of art in abundance.
+Anthem of the Seas isn't a floating museum, but there is art in abundance.
 For example, each elevator features an oversize graphic of an animal in drag.

 On the Royal Esplanade, we admired a shiny sculpture that reminded us of Anish Kapoor's "Cloud Gate"in Chicago.

-What delighted us the most were the kinetic artworks that morphed while one gazed at them.
-Some evoked the changing seasons; some were psychedelic; some were playful and humorous.
+What delights most are kinetic artworks that morph while one gazes at them.
+Some evoke the changing seasons; some were psychedelic; some were playful and humorous.
 Each time you encounter a new one that you haven't seen before, you'll want to share it with your cabin mate.

 North Star on Anthem of the Seas

 Get (legally) high on Anthem: take a ride on the North Star.
 This glass observation capsule rises 303 feet in the air and rotates upwards and over the sides of the ship for 15 minutes of sightseeing from an uncommon aerie.
 Squeeze your honey as you look down — as long as neither of you is claustrophobic or acrophobic.

 You may not find it on the deck plan, but there's a good hideaway for adults inside Two70 at the aft end of the ship.
 As you enter, take the staircase on the port side.
 On top you'll find a small library filled with fiction, non-fiction, travel books, and games.

 Just beyond is a roomy business center furnished with four widescreen Apple computers.
 Log in, and send each other a love note from the sea.